PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/compilation.rst

 - You can recompile separately ``main.cpp`` and ``hello_world.cpp``.
 So that you just need to recompile the files you modified, and redo the linking to produce the executable.
-- You can potentially include ``main.cpp`` in some other program, making your code more easily available.
-- And finally, the files are smaller making them easier to read.
+- And the files are smaller making them easier to read.

 .. _sec_make: